awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-detective-graph.md

 # AWS::Detective::Graph<a name="aws-resource-detective-graph"></a>

 The `AWS::Detective::Graph` resource is an Amazon Detective resource type that creates a Detective behavior graph\.
-The requesting account becomes the master account for the behavior graph\.
+The requesting account becomes the administrator account for the behavior graph\.

 ## Syntax<a name="aws-resource-detective-graph-syntax"></a>